 - In a large saucepan, bring the seafood stock to a simmer and keep warm.

-- Put a large paella or saute pan over medium-high heat and add the olive oil.
-When hot, add the onion to the pan and saute until translucent, stirring often.
+- Put a large paella or sauté pan over medium-high heat and add the olive oil.
+When hot, add the onion to the pan and sauté until translucent, stirring often.

 - Add the garlic and cook until aromatic (about 1-2 minutes).
 Before it starts to brown, add the tomato and stir, adding in the paprika and a pinch of salt.
 Continue to stir and saute until the tomatoes are reduced and the oil is sizzling

 - Next, add the rice and stir to combine.
-After a minute of sauteing, spread the rice evenly across the pan (don’t worry if it looks like a thin layer, it will puff up).
+After a minute of sautéing, spread the rice evenly across the pan (don’t worry if it looks like a thin layer, it will puff up).

 - Add the white wine and stock to the pan, all in one go.
 Reduce the heat to low, and cook, without stirring, for 10-15 minutes with a lid on.